 Laurel and Hardy Statue in Leicester Square

-High above TKTS Booth teetering on the rooftop you will see the famous comedy duo Laurel and Hardy.
-This statue depicts the 1929 short film Libert.
+High above TKTS Booth teetering on the rooftop you will see the famous comedy duo, Laurel and Hardy.
+This statue depicts the 1929 short film, Libert.
 The pair appeared in over 106 films with their clumsy funny antics.
 The TKTS booth is also the best place in London to get cheap theatre tickets!

 Where is the Wonder Woman Statue in Leicester Square London?

-You will find the Wonder Woman Statue in Leicester Square high above on the wall in Leicester Court.
+You will find the Wonder Woman Statue in Leicester Square high above the wall in Leicester Court.
 This dynamic statue bursts out of the wall in a powerful jump.
-This art instalment represents the 2020s and the 1984 release of Wonder woman.
+This art instalment represents the 2020s and the 1984 release of Wonder Woman.
 Wonder Woman who is a DC Super Hero is shown here holding her lasso of truth to bring peace and justice.
 She is also lit at night.

 Game of Thrones Iron Throne